 The main complications in stage 4 rectal cancer are intestinal narrowing and obstruction.
 German hospitals perform endoscopic dilation and stent implantation to eliminate them.

 Endoscopic dilation involves the expansion of pathological areas with special endoscopic instruments.
 The method is low-traumatic and helps eliminate the narrowing of the organ for several months.
-In case of complete rectal obstruction, a stent (a hollow tube, through which intestinal contents move) is implanted in its lumen.
+In the case of complete rectal obstruction, a stent (a hollow tube through which intestinal contents move) is implanted in its lumen.

 Why is it better to undergo treatment in Germany?